fwilleke80/com_audioarchive/docs/user/configuration.md

 ## Processing

-Enable waveform or spectral-analysis generation and set their detail parameters.
+Enable waveform, spectrogram, or frequency-profile generation and set their detail parameters.
+Frequency Profile options include bin/detail level, linear or logarithmic frequency scale, minimum and maximum frequency, and dynamic range.
 When an analysis type is enabled globally, its job is queued automatically whenever a new original is stored or an existing original is replaced.

 Configure FFmpeg and optional FFprobe paths, process timeout, and maximum attempts.
 Paths can be absolute or relative to the Joomla root, but a relative path must remain within that root.